Salary Negotiation with HR - Tips & Examples

 When a company makes a job offer, they typically give you a package that includes a suggested salary.
 Yet, you may decide to negotiate your salary if you believe the value does not reflect your education, job level, skill set, and talents.

-Salary negotiations are a frequent cause of stress for many people.
+Salary negotiation with HR is a frequent cause of stress for many people.
 You can, however, negotiate for your pay in a variety of ways.
 Finding your value in the company requires negotiating your wage.
 Salary negotiation with HR plays a pivotal role in every worker’s employee cycle.

 According to LinkedIn, employees who negotiate their starting salary see an average increase of 5–10% in their earnings over time.
 Those who don’t negotiate only see a 1–2% increase.